Cisco Career Certifications 2020: The DevNet Certification Track

 DevNet Associate and Professional Track Exams Durations and Fees

-DevNet Associate and Professional track exams would cost $300 USD.
-As per Cisco official exam blueprint, exam durations are set at 120 minutes with no indication for the number of questions that may appear in the exam.
+DevNet Associate and Professional track exams are divided into two categories, core and concentration.
+Core and concentration exams cost $350 and $300 USD per attempt respectively.
+As per Cisco official exam blueprint, exam durations are set at 120 minutes with about 100-102 questions that may appear in the exam.

 DevNet Associate and Professional Track Exams Recertification Cycle